 Place D'Youville is one of the city's most popular squares.
 All roads seem to lead to this urban hub in front of porte Saint-Jean.

 Until 1931 the square was the site of a public market.
-Today it rocks to music and festivals in summer and the Carnival and its skating rink in winter.
+Today it rocks to music and festivals in summer and features a skating rink in winter.

 It is the home of Palais Montcalm and Capitole de Québec, two major performance venues.